prushorth90/Real-Estate-Extension/README.md

 4. Click "load unpacked" button in the top left.
 5. Find "dist" folder and open that.
 6. Can now go to the right of URL bar and click the puzzle icon.
 Pin the extension.
-7. Can now try out the extension on
+7. Can now try out the extension on websites Realtor/Zillow

 ## For production:
 1. Type